Ulster Rugby Reaches European Final for First Time in 14 Years After Exeter Demolition

 What's Next

-All attention now turns to the final.
-Montpellier will present a formidable challenge.
-The French side are packed with international stars and are known for their huge, physical pack.
+All attention now turns to the final on Friday, May 22nd in Bilbao.
+Montpellier will present a formidable challenge β the French side are packed with international stars and are known for their huge, physical pack.
 Ulster will once again go into the game as underdogs, but they will take immense confidence from their demolition of Exeter.
-Coach Dan McFarland will have his team meticulously prepared, and if they can replicate the defensive solidity and attacking flair they showed at Sandy Park, they have every chance of bringing a European trophy back to Belfast.
-Relive the action from the semi-final on Belfast Live.
+Coach Richie Murphy will have his team meticulously prepared, and if they can replicate the defensive solidity and attacking flair they showed at Kingspan Stadium, they have every chance of bringing a European trophy back to Belfast for the first time in 27 years.